lucianotonet/portal.montebelodosul.rs.gov.br/wp-content/plugins/youtube-video-player/readme.txt

 After you set the options for pages/posts and widgets you just need to click on "Add Youtube Video" shortcode button, type only the video URL(other options are disabled in free version) and click on Insert video.

-### Adding YouTube videos to widget
+### Adding YouTube videos into widget

 On YouTube Embed Widget default Settings page you can set default options for your widgets YouTube videos.
-Then go to your widgets page and add YouTube Embed widget to your sidebar.
+Then go to your widgets page and add YouTube Embed widget into your sidebar.
 Type the video url(in free version you can't change the default options in widget) and save.

 ### If you found any bug in our WordPress YouTube Embed plugin or have a question contact us at support@wpdevart.com.

-We also recommend you to take a look for this useful plugins too - [WordPress Coming Soon plugin](https://wordpress.org/plugins/coming-soon-page/), [WordPress Facebook like box](https://wordpress.org/plugins/like-box/),  [WordPress Lightbox](https://wordpress.org/plugins/wp-lightbox-2), [WordPress Poll](http://wordpress.org/plugins/polls-widget), [WordPress Countdown](https://wordpress.org/plugins/widget-countdown) .
+We also recommend you to take a look for this useful plugins too - [WordPress Coming Soon plugin](https://wordpress.org/plugins/coming-soon-page/), [WordPress booking](https://wordpress.org/plugins/booking-calendar), [WordPress Facebook like box](https://wordpress.org/plugins/like-box/), [WordPress Poll](http://wordpress.org/plugins/polls-widget), [WordPress Countdown](https://wordpress.org/plugins/widget-countdown), [Facebook comments WordPress](https://wordpress.org/plugins/comments-from-facebook), [WordPress lightbox plugin](https://wordpress.org/plugins/lightbox-popup) .

+### The Best Offer From WpDevArt

+**You can check the best offer page here - [Best Price](http://wpdevart.com/the-best-offer-from-wpdevart)**